-It might feel like the nice thing to do in the moment.
-When a friend or loved one needs to get somewhere and doesn’t have a vehicle to take, it just seems natural to lend ours out.
+It feels like the nice thing to do in the moment.
+When a friend or loved one needs to get somewhere and doesn’t have a vehicle to take, it just seems natural to lend yours out.
 However, this is not a decision to be made lightly.
-Lending out a car means assuming a good deal of risk.
+Lending out a car means assuming a good deal of risk if they are involved in an at-fault accident.
 This should be thoroughly understood before handing over the keys.

-Car Damage.
-You might believe that if that friend of yours does something to cause an accident, that he or she would be responsible for the associated expenses.
+You might believe that if a friend does something to cause an accident, that he or she would be responsible for the associated expenses.
 You would be assuming incorrectly.

 A surcharge is an added fee tacked onto a typical auto insurance policy, which is assessed when an at-fault accident or a serious driving offense occurs.
 This fee will not be added to the driver’s policy after the accident mentioned above; it will be tacked on to yours.
 The insurance company justifies this by suggesting that your likelihood to loan your vehicle makes you a greater insurance risk.

 There is a little silver lining, if you want to call it that.
 Should the driver be ticketed for his or her actions leading up to the accident, then that will not impact your insurance policy.
 That would play against the person who borrowed the vehicle.

 Personal Injury Attorney

 Unfortunately, this is where the light at the end of the tunnel dims.
 If the victim(s) in the accident decides to contact a Saint Petersburg personal injury attorney, you could find yourself facing a lawsuit.
 Even though you weren’t operating the vehicle, you could find yourself brought to court on one of the following charges: